Phil Foden: 2024–25 season

-After featuring against Chelsea in the first Premier League match of the season, Foden missed multiple games through illness, making his first start of the season on 24 September against Watford in the 2024–25 EFL Cup.
-Foden scored, assisted, and won man of the match in a 4–0 UEFA Champions League match against ŠK Slovan Bratislava on 1 October, becoming the fourth player to score in each of the last seven Champions League campaigns.
-On 30 June 2025, Foden scored his 100th goal for Man City in a 4–3 defeat against Al Hilal in the round of 16 of the 2025 FIFA Club World Cup, becoming the 20th player to achieve this in club history.
+After featuring against Chelsea in the first Premier League match of the season, Foden missed multiple games through illness, making his first start of the season on 24 September against Watford in the EFL Cup.
+Foden scored, assisted, and won man of the match in a 4–0 UEFA Champions League match against Slovan Bratislava on 1 October, becoming the fourth player to score in each of the last seven Champions League campaigns.
+On 30 June 2025, Foden scored his 100th goal for Man City in a 4–3 defeat against Al-Hilal in the round of 16 of the 2025 FIFA Club World Cup, becoming the 20th player to achieve this in club history.

+2025–present: Contract extension

+In the 2025–26 season, Foden scored 10 goals and provided seven assists in all competitions, becoming only the third player to record at least 10 goals in each of the previous six seasons, after Ollie Watkins and Mohamed Salah.
+On 22 July 2026, he signed a contract extension with the club, keeping him at Manchester City until 2030.

 International career

 Youth

 In May 2017, Foden scored in the final of the 2017 UEFA European Under-17 Championship as the England under-17s suffered a penalty shoot-out defeat at the hands of Spain.

 In October of the same year, Foden gained widespread press attention after scoring twice in the final of the 2017 FIFA U-17 World Cup, also against Spain, as England won the competition.
 He was named as the best player of the tournament.
 He won the FIFA U-17 World Cup Golden Ball award in 2017 where he also gained some widespread press attention and significant media coverage.

 On 27 May 2019, Foden was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship and scored an impressive goal — his first for the U21s — in the opening 2–1 defeat to France in Cesena.